How To Get A Loved One Into Rehab

 The Signs & Symptoms of Substance Use Disorder

-Addiction is a medical condition that can happen to anyone.
-It is not the result of a lack of willpower or morals.
-Whether a disorder starts with experimental, recreational, or prescription drugs, once addiction gets a choke hold on someone, it’s tough for them to quit.
-Learning the signs and symptoms of addiction can help one to understand how to get a family member into rehab, to help them recover safely.
+Substance use disorder is a medical condition that can happen to anyone.
+It is not the result of a lack of willpower or low morals.
+Whether substance use starts with experimental, recreational, or prescription drugs, once addiction gets a choke hold on someone, it’s tough for them to quit.
+Learning the signs and symptoms of addiction helps one to understand how to get a family member into rehab and help them recover safely.

-When a dependency on the drug to feel normal takes over, and the following signs and symptoms of a disorder are evident, it’s time to seek professional help.
-Common signs of SUD include:
+When someone needs the substance to feel normal, and the following signs and symptoms of a disorder are evident, it’s time to seek professional help.

 • The urge to use the drug regularly